 And if you explore whether you can survive a motorcycle crash, you can understand what factors influence the chances of an accident.
 Knowing this information will help you take safety precautions and avoid minor and even major accidents.
 We will be discussing this topic further below.

 It is helpful to remember that no matter how skilled a rider is or what type of riding scenario they encounter, at some point, someone will be taking their lives into their own two hands and possibly failing miserably as well.
-That’s why You probably should not ask yourself, “how likely am I to die in a motorcycle accident?”
+You probably should not ask yourself, “how likely am I to die in a motorcycle accident?”

 Twenty-five percent of riders surveyed believe they will die in a motorcycle accident.
 If you have not been on a motorcycle before, you probably do more than your fair share to protect yourself.